The age of white dwarf stars is one of the best ways to help determine the age of the universe. We took a brief look at how this is done.

 Very occasionally, three helium nuclei will all strike each other at virtually the same instant; in this case, the three helium nuclei will form a carbon atom with six protons and six neutrons which is stable.
-A helium nucleus is also historically known as an alpha particle, and the process of three helium nuclei simultaneously forming a carbon nucleus is called the “triple alpha process.”
-Oxygen is produced when a carbon atom collides with another helium atom to produce the oxygen nucleus with six carbon atoms and six neutrons.
+A helium nucleus is also historically known as an alpha particle, and the process of three helium nuclei simultaneously forming a carbon nucleus is called the “triple-alpha process.”
+Oxygen is produced when a carbon atom collides with another helium atom to produce the oxygen nucleus eight protons and eight neutrons.

-In other words, all the oxygen in the air we all breathe every day originated in the remote past from the fiery furnace at the core of a long dead star.
+In other words, all the oxygen in the air we all breathe every day originated in the remote past from the fiery furnace in the core of a long-dead star.

 The aging star now resembles an onion with a very dense core made of carbon and oxygen of degenerate matter, a layer around the core composed of helium being fused to carbon in the triple-alpha process, and another layer of hydrogen to helium fusion, and then finally the rest of the star composed of inert hydrogen.
 As the age of the star further, heat in the center of the star continues to rise, causing expansion of the outer inert hydrogen layer producing a larger even more luminous star.